exasol/error-code-crawler-maven-plugin/README.md

 ECM allows you to override the source directories that it crawls.

 A common use case for this is when you use [project Lombok](https://projectlombok.org/) in your project.
 In that case crawling the regular sources will fail since the ECM can't find some sources.
 To fix this you can use the [lombok-maven-plugin](http://anthonywhitford.com/lombok.maven/lombok-maven-plugin/).
 This plugin applies the Lombok annotations and generates new source code.
-To tell ECM top crawl these sources instead use:
+To tell ECM to crawl these sources instead use:

 ```xml
 <configuration>
     <sourcePaths>
         <sourcePath>target/generated-sources/delombok</sourcePath>